 10. The Eisenhower Matrix

-Prioritize your tasks across different labels.
-The idea is for you to analyze each task according to its urgency and importance, and to handle them according to the matrix.
+The Eisenhower Matrix is an ideal time management technique for project time tracking.
+How it works is that you start by prioritizing your tasks across different labels.
+The idea is for you to analyze each task according to its urgency and essentiality, and to handle them according to the matrix.

 How it Works: